JTBranch/SecurePasswordManager/README.md

 # Go Password Manager

 A secure, cross-platform password manager built in Go with a modern Fyne UI.
-All secrets are encrypted and stored locally, plans for third party secret conversion and perhaps a browser extension in the future.
-Will always be free, password security should be for everyone
+All secrets are encrypted and stored locally with full version history.
+Features include secret editing, version management, and a clean atomic UI design.
+Plans for third party secret conversion and perhaps a browser extension in the future.
+Will always be free, password security should be for everyone.

 ## Features

+- **Secure Local Storage**: AES encrypted secrets stored locally
+- **Version History**: Full version tracking with ability to view previous secret values
+- **Secret Management**: Create, edit, view, and delete secrets with ease
-- Atomic design UI structure (pages, molecules, atoms)
+- **Atomic UI Design**: Clean component structure (pages, molecules, atoms)
-- Secure secrets storage and encryption
-- Configurable window size and persistent UI state
-- Unit and E2E test support via Makefile
-- Easy extensibility and modular codebase
+- **Development Tools**: Hot reload, comprehensive testing, easy build system
+- **Cross-Platform**: Runs on macOS, Linux, and Windows
+- **Environment-Aware**: Separate development and production storage locations

 ## Getting Started